MapperInteractive/MapperInteractive/docs/general/about.rst

 Why not React, Angular, or EmberJS
 =========================================

-Because mappercore is designed for people with academic backgrounds, not web developers.
+Because Mapper Interactive is designed for people with academic backgrounds, not web developers.
 So we avoid introducing too much complexity.
 Researchers who has basic JavaScript knowledge can understand and use the frameworks we choosed.